 Topics covered in this article

-The term life insurance in Germany (Risikolebensversicherung) is a form of provision for surviving dependents.
+The term life insurance (Risikolebensversicherung) is a form of provision for surviving dependents.
 With it, you secure your family in the best and most individual way possible.
 You can also cover real estate financing or other loans with it in the event of your death.

 When you have your own company, you can financially protect it with a term life insurance policy.